CBZ-D-velop/Ansible-Role-Labocbz-Install-Apache/README.md

 * Added a conf for /http-check as LB can check the app
 * Added a log exclusion for the check

+### 2024-02-12: QOS

+* Added an install with dpkg to fix the PCRE lib install

 ## Authors

 * Lord Robin Crombez